aelamran/openfoodfact-deepada/index.md

 <a id="distrib1"></a>
 ![Image](img/grades_dominant_categories.png)

+This first approach shows us that the "Plant-based-and-Beverages" products have the most products with "A".
+However, this same category also has a good amount of bad products, it is balanced/centered around "C".
+Beverages and Sugary snacks seem to be the worst products and Dairies are a little bit balanced containing lots of products in "B" and "C" and "D" and some products in "E" too.

 Through our analysis, we noticed that products containing palm oil/additives are usually considered as unhealthy, let’s look on the top 3 categories containing additives/palm oil and the distribution of their nutritional scores :

+Top 3 categories containing additives:
 <a id="addtop3"></a>
 ![Image](img/additives_scores.png)

+Top 3 categories containing palm oil:
 <a id="palmtop3"></a>
 ![Image](img/palm_oil_scores.png)